Prostatitis

 SPECIALIST.
 UROLOGY DEPARTMENT

-Prostatitis is an inflammation of the prostate gland that causes a series of symptoms characterized by urinary, sexual and perineal disorders to a greater or lesser extent, depending on the cause, whether it is infectious or not.
+Prostatitis is an inflammation of the prostate gland that causes a series of symptoms characterised by voiding, sexual and perineal disorders to a greater or lesser extent, depending on the cause, whether it is infectious or non-infectious.

 Prostatitis is usually caused by a bacterial infection of the prostate gland.
-Any bacteria that can cause a urinary infection can produce an acute bacterial prostatitis.
+Any bacteria that can cause a urinary tract infection can lead to acute bacterial prostatitis.

 Do you have any of these symptoms?